 In some cases, the owner may hold an exemption from the requirement to be a registered network service provider by the Australian Energy Regulator (AER).
-In such cases the Assessors must contact the National Administrator for approval for the use of this exemption.
+Evidence of the exemption for the premises address must be provided in the NABERS rating input form if a non-utility meter is not validated for this reason.